txrunishere/JS-Projects/README.md

 ## Projects Included

 - ### Project 1: TODO App
-    - Simple To-Do App: A basic JavaScript application to manage tasks with functionalities to add, delete, and organize your daily to-dos.
+    - A basic JavaScript application to manage tasks with functionalities to add, delete, and organize your daily to-dos.
 Built using core JavaScript, HTML, and CSS.

 - ### Project 2: Quiz App
-    - Quiz App: A basic JavaScript application where users answer a series of questions and receive their score at the end.
+    - A basic JavaScript application where users answer a series of questions and receive their score at the end.
 Built with core JavaScript to provide an interactive and educational experience.

-- ### Functional Calculator
+- ### Project 3: Functional Calculator
-    - Functional Calcualtor: A simple JavaScript-based calculator that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+    - A simple JavaScript-based calculator that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
 Built using core JavaScript to provide a smooth and intuitive user experience.

+- ### Project 4: Github Profile Viewer
+    - The GitHub Profile Viewer is a simple web app that allows users to view key details of any GitHub profile by entering the username.
+It utilizes the GitHub API to fetch data dynamically and displays the following information:
+        - Profile Avatar
+        - Number of Followers
+        - Number of Following
+        - Total Public Repositories

 ## How to Use